jimniels/blog/src/client/posts/2021-03-25-reading-notes-collection.md

 The problem here is the same one that Dave described: these are just chronologically-named posts that don’t give me any clue into their contents.

-“What would be great,” I thought “is if I could just see the contents of all these posts right here inline.”
+“What would be great” I thought, “is if I could just see the contents of all these posts right here inline.”

 How convenient for me that I control my own blog.
 And how convenient for me that my current URL scheme had a logical place for something like this to live: